By Blue Planet Network Posted on Thu 31 Mar 2011, over 11 years ago

 Yes, we train and empower our local partners.
 Yes, they could at anytime decide to apply for membership to the Peer Water Exchange.
 However, we have established long-term working relationships with them and in many cases they defer to us to find, cultivate, and lead networking and training opportunities --and/or-- share resources and report project information.

-By A Single Drop Posted on Fri 01 Apr 2011, almost 11 years ago
+By A Single Drop Posted on Fri 01 Apr 2011, over 11 years ago

 Hi there!
 Welcome to PWX!